How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 You may want to move your grill before cleaning; you might want to avoid getting debris on your patio or wherever else you usually do your grilling.

-Finally, if you don’t know already, familiarise yourself with how wood pellet grills work.
-This will help you more methodically take apart and put back together everything.
+Finally, if you don’t know already, familiarise yourself with how a wood pellet grills work.
+This will help you take everything apart more methodically and put it back together.

 How to clean the inside of your grill

-With your cleaning materials at your side and your grill properly prepared, now we can get to cleaning, starting with the inside of your grill.
+With your cleaning materials at hand and your grill properly prepared, we can get to cleaning, starting with the inside of your grill.

 Inside your grill, outside of your grill’s cover (which you can simply apply soap and water to), you’re going to want to focus mainly on cleaning the following areas: